julien-muke/bedrock-chatbot/README.md

 ![Image](https://github.com/user-attachments/assets/5d5a4d37-2b96-428a-92c4-01ca441c9f17)

 ## ➡️ Step 2 - Create an IAM Role for Lambda
+To create an IAM role with the console:

-1. In the navigation pane of the IAM console, choose Roles, and then choose Create role.
+1. In the navigation pane search for IAM, choose Roles, and then choose Create role.
 2. For Trusted entity type, choose AWS service
 3. For Service or use case, choose a service `Lambda` then Choose Next.
 4. For Permissions policies, the options depend on the use case that you selected, for this demo select these permissions: